 - Enhance the educational experiences of undergraduate and graduate students.

 - Allow research faculty who have never taught before to engage in that experience.

 - As appropriate, supplement and complement the scholarly expertise within the academic units with the research faculty’s expertise through:

 - Development of new, advanced undergraduate or graduate level courses that bring cutting-edge research concepts into the classroom, or

 - Enhancement of existing, advanced undergraduate or graduate level courses with cutting-edge research concepts.

 Research faculty who participate in this program are expected to become involved in other activities that would be appropriate for the academic unit in which they are teaching.
 Such activities may include: maintaining office hours outside of the classroom for student consultation; serving on committees; advising students; development team-taught courses; and collaborating on proposals for instructional and/or research projects.

-Final approval will be made by the Executive Vice President for Research and the Deputy Director of GTRI based upon the anticipated contribution to the Institute’s overall mission and the availability of funds.
+Final approval will be made by the Executive Vice President for Research based upon the anticipated contribution to the Institute’s overall mission and the availability of funds.
 Awards will be announced by February 7, 2020.